scds/dmds22-23/ComputationalText.md

 ## Preparation

 For this workshop, you will need [OpenRefine](https://openrefine.org/) and a web browser.
 Follow the [instructions](https://librarycarpentry.org/lc-open-refine/setup.html) provided by the Library Carpentry to install OpenRefine on your system (whether it is Windows, Mac, or Linux).
 - **NOTE**: When opening OpenRefine for the first time in a Mac, you may need to open your security preferences and permit OpenRefine to run.
-See [Apple Support's Open a Mac app from an unidentified developer](https://support.apple.com/guide/mac-help/open-a-mac-app-from-an-unidentified-developer-mh40616/mac)
+See [this article](https://support.apple.com/guide/mac-help/open-a-mac-app-from-an-unidentified-developer-mh40616/mac) from Apple Support about opening a Mac app from an unidentified developer.

 ## Contents